jaime-pru/Analisis-de-datos-espaciales/paper.md

 # Acknowledgements

-The author thanks [Montserrat Romero Martínez](vmrm@azc.uam.mx) and [Alvaro Martínez Rodríguez](amr@azc.uam.mx), assistants in the Productive Relations Area, who were respectively in charge of reviewing Preliminary materials for this book and its edition for publication online with Bookdown on GitHub.
+The author thanks Montserrat Romero Martínez (vmrm@azc.uam.mx) and Alvaro Martínez Rodríguez(amr@azc.uam.mx), assistants in the Productive Relations Area, who were respectively in charge of reviewing Preliminary materials for this book and its edition for publication online with Bookdown on GitHub.

 # References